nagarajanmolrao/mca_1_unix_lab/unix_lab_study_material.md

 ```

 ######COMMAND DETAILS:
-> *find* : find command searches for a file in directory hierarchy.
+> *find* : find command searches for a file in directory hierarchy
 			 >> %k: amount of disk space used by the file in 1KB Blocks
 			 >> %p: file's name